ethan-fraser/cosc349-assignment1/README.md

 While they both use Node.js, the tech stack varies for both webserver and dbserver:
 1. webserver - It is a React.js project being served using Express.js.
 It uses Tailwind CSS for styling.
 For more information, see [here](./webserver/index.md).
 2. dbserver - It runs the MySQL database and the Express.js API that the webserver uses to interface with it.
-For more information, see [here](./dbserver/index.md).\
+For more information, see [here](./dbserver/index.md).

-- [ ] Design of application
-- [ ] How they interact

 ## Installation and Usage 🏃